- 19 Jan

 The Calculation Of Prepayments

 Your offer letter or agreement should specify the prepayment percentage that is being applied.
-For example, this could be 85% of invoice value.
+For example, this could be 85% of the invoice value.
 So an invoice for £100 should generate £85 of funding (before deductions).
 A sales ledger of £100,000 of approved invoices could generate £85,000 (before deductions).

-The balance of the invoice values becomes available to the client, when the debtor pays.
+The balance of the invoice values becomes available to the client when the debtor pays.

 In some cases e.g. car body repairs, the funder purchases the debt outright, at a 100% funding percentage, less charges.